Adrian-DeMiguel-GitHub/swin-unetr-airt/README.md

-# swin-unetr-airt: Swin UNETR for Spatio-Temporal Semantic Segmentation in Active Infrared Thermography
+# Swin UNETR for Spatio-Temporal Semantic Segmentation in Active Infrared Thermography

 This repository contains the implementation of the codebase developed for the master's thesis: